paulkarpenko/us-code-ui/uscode/title-41-public-contracts/chapter-043-chapter-43.md

 | 4304 | 41:256(e). | June 30, 1949, ch.
 288, title III, § 306(e), as added Pub.
 L. 100–700, § 8(a)(1), Nov.
 19, 1988, 102 Stat.
 4634; Pub.
 L. 103–355, title II, § 2151, Oct.
 13, 1994, 108 Stat.
 3310; Pub.
 L. 105–85, title VIII, § 808(b)(1), Nov.
 18, 1997, 111 Stat.
 1836. |

 #### Amendments
+2016—Subsec. (a)(15).
+Pub.
+L. 114–261 inserted “or subcontractor, or personal service contractor” after “contractor”.

 2013—Subsec. (a)(16).
 Pub.
 L. 113–66 and Pub.
 L. 113–67 amended par.
 (16) generally.
 Prior to amendment, par.
 (16) read as follows: “Costs of compensation of senior executives of contractors for a fiscal year, regardless of the contract funding source, to the extent that the compensation exceeds the benchmark compensation amount determined applicable for the fiscal year by the Administrator under [section 1127 of this title](./chapter-011-chapter-11.md#section-1127).”
+See Effective Date of 2013 Amendment notes below.

 #### Effective Date of 2013 Amendment
 Amendment by Pub.
 L. 113–67 applicable only with respect to costs of compensation incurred under contracts entered into on or after the date that is 180 days after Dec.
 26, 2013, see section 702(c) of Pub.
 L. 113–67, set out as a note under [section 2324 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2324&num=0&edition=prelim), Armed Forces.